regexpressyourself/twitch-tracker/README.md

 ## Contributing

-I'm always happy to receive pull requests, questions/issues regarding code, and feature requests on all my projects, even my portfolio!
+I'm always happy to receive pull requests, questions/issues regarding code, and feature requests on all my projects!
 Please feel free to open an issue or submit a pull request.

 **[Back to top](#table-of-contents)**